 Based on the above, it is in our best interest to take preventative steps during the aging process to ensure healthy aging so that we not only live long lives but that we live long and happy lives.
 Below you will find a comprehensive guide that we have put together that goes over many of aspects of aging that can be attenuated with a smart natural nootropic supplement regimen in order to potentially stop some of the damaging aspects of aging.

-One of the most common causes of age related decline is from increased amounts of oxidative stress.
-One of the reasons why this occurs is because, as we age, production of antioxidant enzymes such as glutathione starts to decline, whereas the production of reactive oxygen species start to increase.
-This is especially problematic if it starts to affect the energy production center of cells, the mitochondria, which are particularly sensitive to oxidative damage.
+One of the most common causes aging is from increased amounts of oxidative stress.
+One of the reasons why this occurs is because, as we age, enzymes such as glutathione starts to lessen, whereas the production of reactive oxygen species start to increase.
+This is especially problematic if it starts to affect the energy production center of cells, the mitochondria, which are particularly sensitive to oxidation.
 If mitochondrion become damaged, then that has a large downstream impact on many biological functions; especially within the brain.
 Based on this knowledge, it is no surprise that red wine and resveratrol has picked up a lot of traction in anti-aging and longevity circles.
-This is because resveratrol on paper is an excellent and comprehensive antioxidant.
-Unfortunately, the bioavailability of resveratrol is lackluster, so to target oxidation we would recommend the following highly efficacious antioxidant supplements:
+This is because resveratrol on paper is an excellent and comprehensive oxidative support supplement.
+Unfortunately, the bioavailability of resveratrol is lackluster, so to target oxidation we would recommend the following highly efficacious oxidative support supplements:

 Once we have oxidation under control, we can now focus on improving mitochondrial function rather than preserving it.
 It has been found that the more active and healthy our mitochondrion are, the better we age.
 One major regulator of mitochondrial function and cellular energy is creatine.
 Surprisingly, creatine supplementation is often overlooked even though it appears to have very potent anti-aging effects.

-A creatine monohydrate supplement has the ability to support healthy mitochondrial function whilst also preserving muscle mass and strength.
-Creatine also has the potential to increase overall vitality due to increasing both mitochondrial function and muscle function and thus it is very beneficial to take a creatine monohydrate supplement in order to slow age-related degeneration.
+A creatine monohydrate supplement may have the ability to support healthy mitochondrial function whilst also preserving muscle mass and strength.
+Creatine also has the potential to increase overall vitality due to increasing both mitochondrial function and muscle function.

 Another major troublemaker when it comes to aging is inflammation, both in our bodies and in our brains.
-As we age, we progressively lose our ability to fight off inflammation which can lead to pain, mobility issues, and perhaps most debilitating: cognitive decline.
 Because of this, it is no surprise that turmeric and its beneficial compound curcumin are picking up a lot of traction when it comes to the topic of aging.
 This is because turmeric and curcumin do a fantastic job at supporting healthy inflammation levels throughout the body, especially formulations such as Longvida curcumin which is designed to specifically regulate inflammation in the brain.

 Additionally, a fish oil supplement may also be added to this combination and will be especially beneficial if it is paired with a phosphatidylserine complex called ‘ Smart PS’.
 Phosphatidylserine benefits brain health by both increasing cell membrane synthesis, making it highly synergistic with fish oil.
 It also downregulates acetylcholine esterase and thus it should also work synergistically with huperzine a to regulate inflammation.

 The brain is metabolically active which causes the production of a lot of waste products that need to be adequately dealt with.
 One of the ways our brains deals with containing, neutralizing and eliminating damaging metabolic waste, is by sleeping.
 However, sleep tends to become worse and worse as we age and one reason for this could be decreased melatonin production.
-This is a quick and easy fix, simply take 300mcg of a melatonin supplement once per night which may improve overall sleep quality in addition to providing significant antioxidant effects in the brain.
+This is a quick and easy fix, simply take 300mcg of a melatonin supplement once per night which may improve overall sleep quality.

 To be more specific, it appears that our brain clears the most metabolic waste during slow wave sleep (SWS), thus by increasing slow wave sleep we could potentially clear more metabolic waste products from the brain during sleep which should lead to more restorative processes taking place in the brain as we sleep.
 It has been found that rosmarinic acid, which is found in both of our lemon balm extracts, speeds up the time it takes to fall asleep and once asleep, enhances slow wave sleep.
 Theoretically this could mean that lemon balm extract leads to more restorative sleep and, in conjunction with a melatonin supplement, could make sleep come on more readily.
 A clinically-trialed lemon balm extract called Cyracos has a very high amount of rosmarinic acid.
 This would likely be the best lemon balm extract for promoting slow wave sleep.

 Nitric oxide is a gaseous neurotransmitter, that is an important regulator of blood flow and brain health.
 Nitric oxide is produced by three different synthase enzymes, neuronal nitric oxide synthase (nNOS), inducible nitric oxide synthase (iNOS) and endothelial nitric oxide synthase (eNOS).
 The only synthase that can be beneficial when it is more active is eNOS, which prevents some of the damage produced by iNOS and nNOS by producing vasodilation.
 As we age it appears that specifically the activity of iNOS and nNOS gets upregulated which could be caused by decreasing levels of agmatine.
-Agmatine, inhibits both iNOS and nNOS whilst preserving eNOS activity and it is interesting to note that agmatine (an endogenous neurotransmitter), levels decline significantly as we age.
+Agmatine, inhibits both iNOS and nNOS whilst preserving eNOS activity.
 Based on this, the best way to regulate NOS function as we age, is likely by using an agmatine supplement to replenish declining agmatine levels.
 Agmatine effects are not just limited to preventing excess nitric oxide levels, as it has been shown that an agmatine supplement can help preserve and optimize memory.